British Council: fiveFilms4freedom

-In 2015, the British Council launched fiveFilms4freedom a free, online, 10-day LGBT film festival with the British Film Institute supported by the UN Free & Equal campaign.
+In 2015, the British Council launched fiveFilms4freedom, a free, online, 10-day LGBT film festival with the British Film Institute, supported by the UN Free & Equal campaign.
 It was the first global online LGBT film festival.
 The festival runs a 24-hour campaign to ask people to watch a movie and show that love is a human right.
 In 2016, films were viewed by over 1.5m people in 179 countries.

 Shakespeare Lives

-In October 2015 the British Council announced a global programme with the BBC, British Film Institute, the National Theatre, the Royal Shakespeare Company, the Shakespeare 400 consortium, the Shakespeare Birthplace Trust and Shakespeare's Globe to celebrate Shakespeare's life and work on the 400th anniversary of this death.
+In October 2015, the British Council announced Shakespeare Lives, a global programme, with the BBC, British Film Institute, the National Theatre, the Royal Shakespeare Company, the Shakespeare 400 consortium, the Shakespeare Birthplace Trust and Shakespeare's Globe to celebrate Shakespeare's life and work on the 400th anniversary of this death.

 Selector Radio

-Selector Radio is a weekly two-hour radio show, produced by Folded Wing for the British Council.
+Selector Radio is a weekly two-hour radio show, produced by Audio Always for the British Council.
 Originally launched in 2001, the show is now broadcast in more than 30 countries around the world, connecting a global audience to a wide range of music the United Kingdom has to offer, covering a variety of genres from grime, indie, soul, dance and more.
 The show features interviews, guest DJ mixes and exclusive live sessions from some of the UK's most exciting artists.
 It avoids many mainstream acts, in favour of emerging talent and underground styles.
 It has an estimated listenership of over four million people.
-The show is hosted in the UK by Jamz Supernova – many countries take the English language version of the show and create a new show from the tracks and features, translating the 'links' into local language.
+The show is currently hosted in the UK by Sian Eleri since 2024 - previous hosts include Jamz Supernova, Goldierocks and Andrea Oliver – and many countries take the English language version of the show and create a new show from the tracks and features, translating the 'links' into the local language.